gnuwhisperer/sispmctrl-MQTT-bridge/README.md

 sispmctl-MQTT-bridge
 =====================

-This code implement the function of controlling Gembird silverlit USB switchable outlets through MQTT
+This code implement the function of controlling Gembird silverlit USB switchable outlets through MQTT.
+This Fork was done, to have it work better with Homeassistant.

 The script will need you to install sispmctl